Safety for refugees: President Carter’s legacy lives on in rural Georgia

 A historic piece of legislation – and a grassroots initiative rooted in faith and compassion – helped pave the way for thousands of refugees from around the world to find safe haven, and purpose, in rural Georgia.

-As Mr. Carter was signing the legislation, three Christian families were camping on 260 acres in northwest Georgia.
+As Mr. Carter was signing the legislation, three Christian families were camping on 260 acres in northeast Georgia.
 They’d been sent nearly 200 miles away from home to start a new community and were determining their mission.
 When, on transistor radios, they heard about Mr. Carter’s efforts, they made it their mission to welcome refugees.

 “We were just living in tents at that point, just about a hundred yards back here with cows all around us,” says Don Mosley, one of the campers.
 “We were beginning to hear more and more news about refugees.
 And we said, ‘Well, President Carter … he’s doing all this for these refugees.’”